Karl Dönitz: Interwar period

 Dönitz revived Hermann Bauer's idea of grouping several submarines together into a Rudeltaktik ("pack tactic", commonly called "wolfpack") to overwhelm a merchant convoy's escorts.
 Implementation of wolfpacks had been difficult in World War I owing to the limitations of available radios.
-In the interwar years, Germany had developed ultra high frequency transmitters, while the Enigma cipher machine was believed to have made communications secure.
-A 1922 paper written by Kapitäinleutnant Wessner of the Wehrabteilung (Defence Ministry) pointed to the success of surface attacks at night and the need to coordinate operations with multiple boats to defeat the escorts.
+In the interwar years, Germany had developed ultra-high-frequency transmitters, while the Enigma machine was believed to have made communications secure.
+A 1922 paper written by Kapitänleutnant Wessner of the Wehrabteilung (Defence Ministry) pointed to the success of surface attacks at night and the need to coordinate operations with multiple boats to defeat the escorts.
 Dönitz knew of the paper and improved the ideas suggested by Wessner.
 This tactic had the added advantage that a submarine on the surface was undetectable by ASDIC (an early form of sonar).
 Dönitz claimed after the war he would not allow his service to be intimidated by British disclosures about ASDIC and the course of the war had proven him right.
 In reality, Dönitz harboured fears stretching back to 1937 that the new technology would render the U-boat impotent.
-Dönitz published his ideas on night attacks in January 1939 in a booklet called Die U-Bootwaffe which apparently went unnoticed by the British.
+Dönitz published his ideas on night attacks in January 1939 in a booklet called Die U-Bootwaffe, which apparently went unnoticed by the British.
 The Royal Navy's overconfidence in ASDIC encouraged the Admiralty to suppose it could deal with submarines whatever strategy they adopted — in this they were proven wrong; submarines were difficult to locate and destroy under operational conditions.

-In 1939 he expressed his belief that he could win the war with 300 vessels.
+In 1939, he expressed his belief that he could win the war with 300 vessels.
 The Nazi leadership's rearmament programme prioritised land and aerial warfare.
-From 1933 to 1936, the navy was granted only 13 per cent of total armament expenditure.
+From 1933 to 1936, the navy was granted only 13% of the total armament expenditure.
 The production of U-boats, despite the existing Z Plan, remained low.
-In 1935 shipyards produced 14 submarines, 21 in 1936, 1 in 1937.
-In 1938 nine were commissioned and in 1939 18 U-boats were built.
+In 1935, shipyards produced 14 submarines, 21 in 1936 and 1 in 1937.
+In 1938, nine were commissioned and in 1939, 18 U-boats were built.
 Dönitz's vision may have been misguided.
-The British had planned for contingency construction programmes for the summer, 1939.
+The British had planned for contingency construction programmes for the summer of 1939.
 At least 78 small escorts and a crash construction programme of "Whale catchers" had been invoked.
 The British, according to one historian, had taken all the sensible steps necessary to deal with the U-boat menace as it existed in 1939 and were well placed to deal with large numbers of submarines, prior to events in 1940.